AN 'IDES OF MARCH' COIN

 These coins are incredibly rare, and would send any historian or collector’s heart a-flutter.
 Beyond their rarity, they have enormous historic significance and are loaded with political symbolism.

 The coin depicts two daggers of different designs, representing the weapons used by Brutus and Cassius in the assassination of Caesar.
-They flank a ‘pileus’ cap - a symbol of patriotism associated with Castor and Pollux, the mythical patrons of the Roman Army.
+They flank a ‘pileus’ cap - a symbol of freedom associated with the freeing of slaves.
 The words ‘EID MAR’ below are an abbreviation of ‘EIDIBVS MARTIIS’ – the Ides of March.

 A bold choice by Brutus